tshort/FunctionalModels.jl/doc/README.md

 Unknowns can be grouped into categories.
 That's what the T is for in the definition above.
 One can define different types of Unknowns (electrical vs. mechanical for example).
 The default is DefaultUnknown.
+Unknowns of different types can also be used to define models of the same name that act differently depending on what type of node they are connected to.

 Unknowns also contain a value.
 This is used for setting initial values, and these values are updated if there is a structural change in the model.
 Unknowns can be different types.
 Eventually, all Unknowns are converted to Float64s in an array for simulation.
 Currently, Sim supports Unknowns of type Float64, Complex128, and arrays of either of these.
 Adding support for other structures is not hard as long as they can be converted to Float64's.

 The label string is used for labeling simulation outputs.
 Unlabeled Unknowns are not included in results.

-Here are several ways to define Unknowns
+Here are several ways to define Unknowns:

 ```jl
 x = Unknown()          # An initial value of 0.0 with no labeling.